 As you can see, the main danger of not having proper client onboarding is chaos.
-If you’re a startup who needs to make the most out of every client and every cent in your budget, not letting uncertainty and unpredictability take over is a must.
+If you’re a startup that needs to make the most out of every client and every cent in your budget, not letting uncertainty and unpredictability take over is a must.

 How to establish a client onboarding process

 1. Send an onboarding form

 Whether it’s a Typeform, a Google doc, or a Word file, you should have a special questionnaire in place to let new clients outline their goals and needs, and provide you with information that is relevant to your business.
 In our case, we ask each client to fill out an Ideal Customer Profile form, so we would know what industries to research, what companies to target, and what pressure points to use in our outreach.
 Sometimes, when a client wants to explore a new market, we help them build an ICP that matches their needs.

 In general, an onboarding questionnaire should include the following information: